ROUND DANCING — CHOREOGRAPHED BALLROOM

 4 beats/measure; 26 - 46 meas/min

 Single Swing is certainly not as common as the triple style, but there are a few perennially popular Single Swings, and Roundalab has begun to standardize and to list some Single Swing figures.
 Actually, any triple swing figure or jive dance can be danced as a Single Swing.
 Simply dance each triple or each chasse as a single slow step.
-Each 6-count figure changes from a rock, recover, and two triples to a rock, recover, step, step (q,q,s,-; s,-,), four steps over the six beats of music.
+Each 6-count figure changes from a rock, recover, and two triples to a rock, recover, step, step (QQSS), four steps over the six beats of music.
+So visit the Jive page to see many more figures than are listed here, and make the timing conversion yourself.
 Dance with soft knees, with forward poise, and on the balls of the feet.
+The music is often fast, but the "slow" counts give the dance an easygoing, swaying, bluesy feel.

-Let me mention that less common still is "double swing" with six steps or actions over the six beats: rock L, recover R, press L, step L; press R, step R, (q,q,q,q; q,q,) (of course, the woman begins with her right foot).
+In addition to Triple Swing (Jive) and Single Swing, there is (less common still) Double Swing, with six steps or actions over the six beats: rock L, recover R, press L, step L; press R, step R, (QQQQQQ) (of course, the woman begins with her right foot).
 I don't think I have ever seen a round dance choreographed as a double swing, but I did once see a triple jive danced with some double swing styling.
 The press actions were done as little, stabbing kicks into the floor: rock, recover, kick, step; kick, step.
-We round dancers certainly have the licence to make any dance our own.
+It looked very good.

 Steps and Actions That Make Up the Figure